 (C) An award of up to $7,500 is available for a student who has completed one-half of a registered nurse education program.
 A recipient is required to teach or practice nursing in West Virginia for two years following program completion.

-(D) An award of up to $15,000 is available to a student in a nursing education master's degree program or a doctoral nursing program.
+(D) An award of up to $15,000 is available to a student in a nursing master's degree program or a doctoral nursing or education program.
 A recipient is required to teach in West Virginia for two years following program completion.

 (E) An award of up to $1,000 per year is available for a student obtaining a licensed practical nurse teaching certificate.
 A recipient is required to teach in West Virginia for one year per award received.